 When a club signs a player who requires a work permit, they agree to sponsor the player to be in the UK, meaning they will provide the funds for his time in the country.
 A certificate of sponsorship is then produced by the club, which is then submitted to the relevant FA for them to consider an endorsement.

-The Scottish FA’s rules on work permit endorsements follow the same guidelines as previously outlined by the Home Office.
-For the SFA to give their approval, the player in question must have played 75 per cent of his nation’s competitive games – excluding friendlies – in the two years prior to the date of application.
+The Scottish FA’s rules on work permit endorsements follow the same guidelines as previously outlined by the UK Government.
+For the Scottish FA to give their approval, the player in question must have played 75 per cent of his nation’s competitive games – excluding friendlies – in the two years prior to the date of application.

 The appeals process